AdobeDocs/journey-optimizer.de-DE/help/using/consent.md

 * x-api-key
 * x-gw-ims-org-id
 * x-sandbox-name
-* authorization (Benutzer-Token ihres Technical Account) <!--How do you find this information?
+* authorization (Benutzer-Token ihres technischen Accounts) <!--How do you find this information?
 And other header elements?-->

 Hauptteil der Anfrage: